Hey Everyone! We decided to call this Psyllium Keto Flat Bread.

 Dry frying means to just put the dough in an un-greased, dry pan.
 It’s similar to the way you would make regular tortilla or home made naan.

 I like cast iron and it works perfectly with this bread.

 - Pile these up so they can cool evenly.

 If you stack them one right on top of another while they are piping hot the bread on the bottom will stay moist.
 You don’t want that.

 You can always heat them back up on the pan if you want to eat them while they are still hot.

 Because of the magic ingredient “psyllium husk powder” they stay flexy even when they have cooled.
 If you have ever made Keto friendly flatbread…you know this is a minor miracle.

 Oh yeah…I almost forgot:

-This recipe is picky tween approved.
-That’s an important badge of honor around here and may be at your house too.on!
+Keto Flat Bread is picky teen approved.
+That’s an important badge of honor around here and may be at your house too!